ComposableFi/whitepaper/whitepaper.md

 #### 6.5.1 Forecasting a Single Network

-To forecast a single network we developed multiple models starting with a set of baseline models including an autoregressive integrated moving average (ARIMA) model \cite{AnScience}, Holt's linear trend model (HLT) \cite{7.2Ed}, and a Holt-Winters seasonal method \cite{7.3Ed}.
+To forecast a single network we developed multiple models starting with a set of baseline models including an autoregressive integrated moving average (ARIMA) model [@AnScience], Holt's linear trend model (HLT) [@7.2Ed], and a Holt-Winters seasonal method [@7.3Ed].
 We will show the ARIMA and HLT performance in what follows.

-Also, the eventual goal is to build Artificial Intelligence (AI) \cite{ArtificialBritannica} based models such as long short-term memory (LSTM) \cite{UnderstandingBlog}.
+Also, the eventual goal is to build Artificial Intelligence (AI) [@ArtificialBritannica] based models such as long short-term memory (LSTM) [@UnderstandingBlog].
 This work is in the pipeline and the non-AI baseline models will help us compare and also develop a two-tiered system where non-AI and AI work to forecast together.

 ##### Forecasting with ARIMA